Herman Haupt: Civil War

-Haupt was promoted to brigadier general of volunteers on September 5, 1862, but he initially refused the appointment, explaining that he would be happy to serve without official rank or pay, but he did not want to limit his freedom to work in private business - and he privately bridled at the protocols and discipline of Army service.
-He worked with Gen. Daniel McCallum, a fellow railroad man and later became good friends with John H. Devereux, the Superintendent of the United States Military Railroad at Alexandria, Virginia and later General Superintendent of the Cleveland & Pittsburgh Railroad.
-However, he chafed at dealing with other Union army commanders.
-He also preferred civilian crews, including those consisting of former slaves ("contraband negroes"), to military ones.
+Haupt was promoted to brigadier general on September 5, 1862, for meritorious service during Army campaigns in Virginia.
+He worked with Gen. Daniel McCallum, a fellow railroad man and later became good friends with John Henry Devereux, the Superintendent of the United States Military Railroad at Alexandria, Virginia and later General Superintendent of the Cleveland & Pittsburgh Railroad.

+He was particularly effective in supporting the Gettysburg campaign, conducted in an area he knew well from his youth.
+His hastily organized trains kept the Union Army well supplied, and he organized the returning trains to carry thousands of Union wounded to hospitals.
+The Hanover Branch Railroad and the Gettysburg Railroad were under military control from July 9 to August 1, 1863, and transported 15,580 wounded men in that time.
+After the Battle of Gettysburg, Haupt boarded one of his trains and arrived at the White House on July 6, 1863, becoming the first to inform President Lincoln that General Robert E. Lee's defeated Confederate army was not being pursued vigorously by Union Major General George G. Meade.

+Haupt developed two main principles for operations; the military should never interfere with the efficient running of the railroad and that rolling stock should be emptied and returned promptly to enable their re-use as transport.
+He chafed at dealing with other Union army commanders.
+He did not like John Pope who knew nothing of railroads.
+He confronted Ambrose Burnside who bristled at taking orders from someone of lower rank.
+He was impatient with George B. McClellan whom he believed did nothing.
+He constantly bothered Secretary of War Stanton to issue an order forbidding interference with the military railroads.
+When he finally received that order, he flaunted it in the face of those that would interfere with railroad operations.

+He refused any compensation from the War Department except for reimbursement of expenses.
+He did not wear a uniform and resisted working on the Sabbath.

+He preferred civilian crews over soldiers, including those consisting of former slaves known as contraband.
 His Construction Corps had 300 men divided into 10-man squads by June 1862, and was later enlarged to include bridge-builders, then construction of freight cars, barracks, wharves, warehouses, etcetera.
 Its range of operation was extended to Tennessee and it accompanied Sherman's thrust through Georgia under the direction of Colonel William Wierman Wright and division engineer Eben C. Smeed.

-Haupt also experimented with bridge demolition using "torpedoes", as mines were called at the time, inserted in holes drilled in trusses.
+Haupt experimented with bridge demolition using "torpedoes", as mines were called at the time, inserted in holes drilled in trusses.
 He also discussed in a November 1862 report various methods of destroying locomotives, determining that firing a cannon ball through the boiler rendered it irreparable, while locomotives with fireboxes drained then fired could be repaired.
 He also tested a lightweight 2-clamp "rail-twister" invented by his subordinate Eben C. Smeed, for use in raids behind enemy lines.